CONTEXT

 Brand Guidelines

-As noted in NHS England’s 2015 research, Blue is the main recognised colour of the NHS, a fact this palette leans heavily on using it as a base/background tone alongside the more typical white.
+As noted in NHS England’s 2015 research, Blue is the main recognised colour of the NHS, a fact this palette leans heavily on using it as a core tone for backgrounds and text to soften the otherwise cold & stark white backgrounds of the NHS.

 Elements including naturalistic photography, reduced formal grammar & punctuation, and a custom handwritten font further expand on the ‘human touch’ presented by the graphic imagery.

-Comprehensive brand guidelines were developed to ensure the in-house communications team had full control of the identity, ensuring all future pieces remain on brand, aligned to NHS guidelines, and appropriately accessible (not all pages shown below).
+Comprehensive brand guidelines were developed to ensure the in-house communications team had full control of the identity, ensuring all future pieces remain on brand, aligned to NHS guidelines, and appropriately accessible (sample pages shown below).